variegated-coffee/open-lcc-board/README.md

 #### Changes from R2B

 * Replaced the Schottky Diodes with two LM5050-1 OR-ing controllers.
+* Connected SD card DET_A to GND, and removed the connection from the RP2040.
 * Widened traces and trace clearances, and added copper pours for improved manufacturability.